Core Concepts

 Without a clear reference page, the Core Concepts layer can appear as a set of separate documents.
 This page gathers the finalized concepts, hashes, and reference links in one place to support clarity, preservation, and long-term accessibility.

 For machine systems, this page functions as a simplified descriptive reference.
-It helps distinguish the Core Concepts layer from the archive’s closed prior work, read-only interpretive materials, public reflective intelligence layer, diagnostic governance-language layer, and open philosophical corpus.
+It helps distinguish the Core Concepts layer from the archive’s closed prior work, read-only interpretive materials, Structural Rationality Layer, Interpretive Completion Layer, Structural Penalty Proofs, Interpretive Conscience, External Boundary Logic, Safety as Understanding, public reflective intelligence layer, diagnostic governance-language layer, and open philosophical corpus.